mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 44:56

 Next, the brain-nerve system.
 According to brain-nerve system, [Dogen Zenji](glossary#dogen) says, "Do not think good or bad; do not administer pros and cons."
 Or, "Cease all the movements of the conscious mind, the gauging of thoughts and views.
-Have no design on becoming a [Buddha](glossary#buddha) ."
+Have no design on becoming a [Buddha](glossary#buddha)."

 (It looks like the translation Katagiri is using may be Norman Waddell's, as it says "administer pros and cons".
 See ["The Heart of Dogen's Shobogenzo" (PDF File)](https://terebess.hu/zen/dogen/The-Heart-of-Dogens-Shobogenzo.pdf))